Staggering Cornucopias | National Review

 Anna Karenina is certainly on my list.
 I’m the type to know Rodion Shchedrin’s ballet score — and the ballet — rather than the novel itself.
 Norman Podhoretz told me that, in his judgment, it was the greatest novel ever written.
 Middlemarch, he said, “might be No. 2, I’m not sure.”

 Roger Scruton, in a separate conversation, agreed on Anna Karenina — or mainly agreed.
-“There are competitors,” he said, including Middlemarch.
+“There are competitors,” he said, and they include Middlemarch.
 “But there are weaknesses in the Eliot, and there are no weaknesses in the Tolstoy.”
 He also named The Brothers Karamazov, Emma, Madame Bovary, and Ulysses.
 “Those are all books that I read again and again,” he said.

+One more thing, from Norman.
+“Tolstoy,” he said, “is up there, or almost, anyway, with Shakespeare and Bach.”

 Yet this long, sweeping, and wondrous work would make for a fine corona-time reading project, wouldn’t it?
 Especially for an Anglophile.
 (Churchill certainly deserved his Nobel Prize in Literature.)

-Note: Editor’s Note: This is an expanded version of an essay published in the current issue of National Review.